It’s been a tough morning.

 - Make a list of the questions that come to mind as you read through the article so you don’t forget them when you talk to your parents.

-- Make a list of questions as they come up so you can find the answers when you have time.
+- Make a list of questions as they come to mind so you can find the answers when you have time.

 While it may seem overwhelming at first, by focusing on one step at a time and keeping notes as you go along, you’ll be able to protect yourself and your parents as you take on the responsibility of managing their finances for them.